GinaHobbs/reading-notes/README.md

 ## About Me

+My name is Gina.
+I am a student at Codefellows.

 ### Growth Mindset

 To me growth mindset is about always learning.
 The three most important things for me to remember for maintaining a growth mindset are: